celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 ## "Code Challenge" Sprint Review Meeting
 The team met on 9th of September Monday at 9:30.
 The team members already examined the issued Readme.md file for the Code Challenge by the Province.
 The team has concluded the following decisions and the related action items;

 - Decision 1 - The solution requested by the Province is a Dynamics based solution.
-So, the team decided to issue only one solution based on Dynamics 365 F&O. The team will use Microsoft Teams environment for communication  and meeting scheduling and DevOps for code implementation using Scrum methodology
+So, the team decided to issue only one solution based on Dynamics 365 F&O. The team will use Microsoft Teams environment for communication, file sharing and meeting scheduling and DevOps for Product Backlog and tasks management and code implementation using Scrum methodology

 - Decision 2 - The team for the Code Challenge has been formed as follows;
   * Product Owner - Selami Kul